Non-Stationary Queues with Batch Arrivals: Defining and Decomposing the Queueing Model

+To formally define the decomposition of the queue, let us introduce a family of random variables sprouting from the definition of the customer-batch-indexed amounts of work random variables, $S_{j:n}(s)$.
+For each integer $j \in \{1,2,\ldots,n\}$, and each real $a,b$ satisfying $0 \leq a < b \leq t$, the random variable

-counts the number of batches arriving in the interval $(a,b]$ that are of size $n$, and are such that precisely $j-1$ customers within the batch have departed by time $t$, and precisely $n - (j-1)$ customers from this batch are still present in the system at time $t$: we assign each such batch with the label $(j;n)$.
-Using the fact that the both the size of each batch, as well as the amounts of work present in each batch are independent of all other batches, it follows from a standard thinning procedure of non-homogeneous Poisson processes that the random variables $\{Y_{j;n}(a,b]\}_{1 \leq j \leq n}$ are independent, Poisson random variables, where the mean of $Y_{j;n}(a,b]$ is given by
+counts the number of batches arriving in the interval $(a,b]$ that are of size $n$, and are such that precisely $j-1$ customers within the batch have departed by time $t$, and precisely $n - (j-1)$ customers from this batch are still present in the system at time $t$.
+We assign each such batch with the label $(j;n)$.
+Using the fact that both the size of each batch and the amounts of work present in each batch are independent of all other batches, it follows from the classic thinning property of non-homogeneous Poisson processes that the random variables $\{Y_{j;n}(a,b]\}_{1 \leq j \leq n}$ are independent, Poisson random variables, where the mean of $Y_{j;n}(a,b]$ is given by

-where $\mathcal{P}_{s}$ is the probability measure associated with the batch of customers that arrive at time $s$.
-Throughout we follow the convention that $S_{0;n}(s) = 0$ with probability one, and $S_{n+1;n}(s) = \infty$ with probability one.
+with $\mathcal{P}_{s}$ as the probability measure associated with the batch of customers that arrive at time $s$.